love124356/Bird-Classifier/README.md

 python train.py
 ```

+Notice that the MODEL_PATH is correct or not.

 All experiments will be written in [Results](#Results).

 You can use the table info to adjust the parameters to get a similar model weights.